Battle of Fredericia

 The Battle of Fredericia was fought between soldiers of Schleswig-Holstein and Denmark on 6 July 1849 at Fredericia in Denmark.
-The battle was a part of the First Schleswig War, which was a conflict between Schleswig-Holstein, supported by several German states, and Denmark.
+The battle was part of the First Schleswig War, which was a conflict between Schleswig-Holstein, supported by several German states, and Denmark.
 The Danes won the battle.

 Background

 In 1849, Danish southern Jutland was invaded by 16,000 Schleswig-Holsteinian and German troops, and Danish troops located there withdrew to northern Jutland.
 As they withdrew, the Danes left 7,000 men to garrison their fortified town of Fredericia, along with a reserve on the island of Funen.
 Generalleutnant Karl von Prittwitz a Prussian commander, ordered the Schleswig-Holsteinian army to besiege the town and the siege began on 9 May under the command of General Eduard von Bonin, whilst the Danish garrison was led by Colonel Lunding.

 Prelude

 The Schleswig-Holsteinians constructed 4 redoubts, which would bombard the town and cover them from a Danish sally.
 Trying to prevent the construction of the third redoubt, the garrison sallied on 13 May but the third redoubt was completed by 15 May.
 From 16 to 20 May, Fredericia was shelled.
 Most of the population was moved to Funen, and four of the most densely built areas of the town were destroyed by fire.
 Unable to see into the town, and judging by the fact that the fires were put out quickly, Bonin believed that the damage was not significant.